Framework-R-D/phlex-design/doc/registration.rst

 Except for the specification of :cpp:`make_tracks` as the algorithm to be invoked, and :cpp:`transform` as the HOF, all other pieces of information may be provided through the configuration.

-Framework dependence in registration code
+Framework Dependence in Registration Code
 -----------------------------------------

 Usually, classes like :cpp:`hits` and :cpp:`tracks` and algorithms like :cpp:`make_tracks` do not need to depend on framework interface :dune:`20 Algorithms independent of framework interface`.